 The AECBthe Sustainable Building Association have gone for an approach which can basically be implemented by being careful about the way normal plumbing and water outlets are designed.
 It doesn’t require any different technology and is aimed at achieving what people consider acceptable.
 It specifies the maximum volumes and flow rates for baths, showers, sinks etc and limits the dead legs allowed on the pipework.
 It comes as the Carbonlite Water Standard with two levels – Good Practice and Best Practice.

 It has been described as ‘a marriage made in heaven’.
-Carried out correctly, saving water can work very well with SUDsSustainable urban drainage systems.
-Various ways of holding back rain water and allowing it to percolate into the ground instead of taking it to a drain and sewer.
-This helps prevent flash flooding.
-See Surface rainwater and SUDS.
-SUDs can be implemented using attenuation tanks which hold back storm water and allow it be released slowly.
+Carried out correctly, saving water can work very well with SUDSSustainable urban drainage systems.
+SUDS can be implemented using attenuation tanksthese are tanks, often situated underground, which collect rainwater from roofs and release it slowly into the drain so as to reduce flash flooding.
+They can be insisted on in the planning permission. which hold back storm water and allow it be released slowly.
 The same tanks can store rain water for the purpose of toilet flushing, washing machines, car washing and garden watering (all uses where wholesome water is not required).
 There are lots of companies now offering such tanks along with size calculations.
 See the UK Rainwater Harvesting Association Briefing Paper.